Guatemala president fumes over infected deportees from US

 Giammattei is the first of the region’s leaders to speak out against the U.S. policy that has sent thousands of deportees back to their countries since the pandemic began.

-Guatemala has confirmed 119 deportees arrived with COVID-19 from the United States, including three confirmed by a health official Wednesday.
+Guatemala has confirmed 119 deportees arrived with COVID-19 from the United States.
 The country has suspended the deportation flights on several occasions after infected passengers were detected, but resumed them after assurances from U.S. authorities.

+The last flight with deportees who tested positive in Guatemala arrived May 13 from Alexandria, Louisiana.
+Officials have said 16 of them have tested positive.

+A U.S. Immigration and Customs Enforcement spokesperson confirmed this week that all 65 migrants aboard that flight had been tested prior to departure.
+Fifteen more Guatemalans scheduled to be on that flight tested positive and were returned to detention facilities where they were isolated from other detainees.

-The U.S. began testing Guatemalan deportees for the disease before deporting them, but even then Guatemala has detected infected deportees.
-It appeared some had been tested and certified as negative a week before their departure.
+Guatemala has identified cases from previous flights where it appeared some had been tested and certified as negative a week before their departure.

 Giammattei said the infected deportees were creating “serious problems” in his country’s already overloaded health system.